better-xcloud/docs/docs/faq.md

 1. **Will I get banned for using this?**
-I think it's very unlikely that you'll get banned for using this.
-Most of the features only affect client-side, except for switching region of streaming server (you'll connect to another server instead of the default one).
-If you want to be safe just avoid using that.
+xCloud devs endorsed Better xCloud before and confirmed they ["don't ban people for using a third party client or extension"](https://old.reddit.com/r/xcloud/comments/1b5d4dl/new_better_xcloud_feature_play_local_coop_games/kt6w1wt/).
 As always, use it as your own risk.

 2. **Why is it an Userscript and not an extension?**
 It's because not many browsers on Android/iOS support installing extensions (and not all extensions can be installed).